Skip to main content

 2. Upload and hot-load an initial full snapshot

-For the first step, upload a full HuggingFace-format checkpoint and then signal Fireworks to load it.
+Upload a full HuggingFace-format checkpoint, then signal Fireworks to load it.

 Snapshot layout